 For large cracks:

 To reinforce the repair, you can use fiberglass mesh drywall tape or paper tape.
 Paper tape is the stronger option, but mesh tape is easier to apply.
-If you plan to use paper tape, apply ⅛ of an inch of the filler, wait for it to dry, then apply the tape.
+If you plan to use paper tape, apply ⅛ of an inch of the filler, wait for it to dry, then apply the drywall tape.
 If you plan to use fiberglass mesh tape, apply the tape first, then use the filler to fill in the crack through the mesh.
-Apply several coats of drywall joint compound.
-Make sure that you apply it evenly, and feather the compound at the edges by applying pressure to the edge of the putty knife.
+Apply several coats of dry wall joint compound.
+Make sure that you apply it evenly, and feather the compound at the edges by applying pressure to the edge of the knife.
 Even application is important because it ensures that your patch will be nearly undetectable under a fresh coat of paint.

 How did the Cracks Get There?

 The first is foundation settling.
 This refers to the natural changes that take place in the foundation of your home over time due to several environmental factors.
 The resulting cracks are small and do not grow over time.
-These cracks are nothing to be concerned about, and they don’t indicate any serious foundation issues.
+These fractures are nothing to be concerned about, and they don’t indicate any serious foundation issues.

 You might also like: Causes of Foundation Problems

 Now that you know how to repair cracks in walls before painting, your walls should look as good as new.
-If you think your drywall cracks may indicate a serious foundation problem, our experienced professionals at Granite Foundation Repair can help.
+If you think cracks in your drywall may indicate a serious foundation problem, our experienced professionals at Granite Foundation Repair can help.
 Call us today to find out more about our free foundation inspection.

 The following article was provided by Pro Painters Company, a commercial painting contractor.
-They also offer a wide array of solutions including residential painting, exterior painting, interior painting and more.
+They also offer a wide array of solutions including residential painting, exterior painting, interior painting, and more.